sst/guide/_examples/how-to-use-pub-sub-in-your-serverless-app.md

 Our [API]({{ site.docs_url }}/constructs/api) simply has one endpoint (`/order`).
 When we make a `POST` request to this endpoint the Lambda function called `handler` in `services/functions/order.ts` will get invoked.

-We'll also pass in [the arn]({ link \_chapters/what-is-an-arn.md %}) of our SNS topic to our API as an environment variable called `topicArn`.
-And we allow our API to publish to the topic we just created.
+We'll also bind our topic to our API.

 ## Adding function code